 This is a good book about “The Good Book.”
 It is clear and concise.

 An Introduction to the Bible was written to tell the world of God’s greatness and His goodness.

 It is designed as a guided tour through the Old Testament so that its fulfillment in Jesus Christ will become clear to the reader and lead to new or deeper faith in God.

-If you want to know more of God’s goodness, greatness and love, this book is for you.
+- want to know more of God’s goodness, greatness and love.

 About the Author

 Carol lives in Maryland with her sister and her niece.
 A teacher at heart, Carol earned her degrees in cell biology and has taught biology and Bible to multiple age groups.
 She enjoys reading, traveling and studying history.

 Carol was paralyzed by polio as an infant.
 She lives in an electric wheelchair and drives a modified van.

 Without the flow of nerve impulses to Carol’s legs, they hang limp and useless - unable to perform their intended purpose.